-While ED is common, it's not an inevitable part of aging, and in most cases it can be overcome.1
+While ED is common, it's not an inevitable part of aging, and in most cases it can be overcome.2

 There are many different treatments, including pills, injections and vacuum pumps.
-A highly effective and satisfying solution is a penile implant.8 An implant involves surgery, and your doctor may recommend other options first, but a penile implant can offer a highly effective, satisfying return to an active sex life.2
+A highly effective and satisfying solution is a penile implant.
+An implant involves surgery, and your doctor may recommend other options first, but a penile implant can offer a highly effective, satisfying return to an active sex life.3 over age 65 experience some degree of ED 2